jackft/omnizoom/README.md

 # Omnizoom
-With some dumb js, you can scroll into anything!
+With some dumb js, you can pan or scroll into anything!
 Demo: http://jackterwilliger.com/tools-omnizoom/

-Scroll into a video!
+Pan/scroll into a video!

 ![Zoom into a video](http://jackterwilliger.com/omnizoom-video/)

-Scroll into an image!
+Pan/scroll into an image!

 ![Zoom into a video](http://jackterwilliger.com/omnizoom-image/)

-Scroll into a container!
+Pan/scroll into a container!

 ![Zoom into a video](http://jackterwilliger.com/omnizoom-div/)